Trump to meet with tech CEOs on government overhaul

 VISA PROGRAM

-The tech CEOs and White House also plan to discuss Trump's review announced in April of the U.S. visa program for bringing high-skilled foreign workers into the country.
+The CEOs and White House also planned to discuss Trump's review announced in April of the U.S. visa program for bringing high-skilled foreign workers into the country.
+Apple CEO Tim Cook plans to raise immigration, a person briefed on the matter said Sunday.

-More than a dozen Trump administration officials including Vice President Mike Pence, Treasury Secretary Steven Mnuchin, Kushner and Liddell will hold group sessions with the chief executives before they jointly meet with Trump.

 The council also seeks to boost the cyber security of U.S. government IT systems and wants to learn from private-sector practices.
 In 2015, hackers exposed the personal information of 22 million people from U.S. government databases.